HenryLiang-123/HenryLiang-123/README.md

 # Henry Liang

 Hello!
 Welcome to my GitHub.
 I'm Henry, a machine learning engineer with a passion in knowledge graphs, GenAI, and cloud engineering solutions.
-I am currently purusing a Master's degree at Northwestern University.
+I hold a Master's degree in Machine Learning and Data Science from Northwestern University.
+I currently work as a Data Scientist, working a lot with LLMs.

 ## Projects